 MOD EUR/5A31/8

-1 The substance of this Appendix is separated into two parts: one concerning data and their use for terrestrial radiocommunication services and another concerning data and their use for space radiocommunication services.
+1 The substance of this Appendix is separated into two parts: one concerning data and their use for terrestrial radiocommunication services and another concerning data and their use for space radiocommunication services and the radio astronomy service.

 Reasons: Annex 2 to Appendix 4 is dealing with both space radiocommunication services and the radio astronomy service.